dfleury2/beauty/README.md

 - Websocket server

-Here an example of a simple chat server using websocket, use `ws://127.0.0.1:8085/chat/MyRoom` to connect the room named MyRoom.
+Here an example of a simple chat server using websocket, use `ws://127.0.0.1:8085/chat/MyRoom` to connect to a room named MyRoom.

 ```cpp
 #include <beauty/beauty.hpp>